 This recipe could NOT be easier.

 - Zest the garlic (we love this zester)

 - Add all ingredients to the jar/bowl you’re using

 - Stir to combine

 - Enjoy over a delicious salad

-If you’re looking for other egg free salad dressings, I’ve got you covered.
-All these recipes are made with simple, healthy ingredients you probably already have in your cupboard (or can easily get at your local grocery store).
+If you’re looking for other healthy homemade salad dressings, I’ve got you covered.
+Most likely you already have all the ingredients for these recipes in your kitchen (or you can easily get them at your local grocery store).

 - 3 Ingredient Balsamic Vinaigrette (just remember the ratio and you’ll never forget the recipe)